AlgyJr/ios_guides/CocoaPods.md

 ## Adding a Pod
 You can find available Pods using the search box on the [official CocoaPods site](http://cocoapods.org/) or using the [Wantedly search](http://cocoapods.wantedly.com/).
 When you find a pod you want to add to your project, follow these steps:

-1. Create the `Podfile` (only needs to be done once per project):
+### Create the Podfile
+You only need a single Podfile per project.
+The Podfile is a plain text file where you can add multiple pods.
 - From a terminal in the root directory of your project, run...

     ```bash
     pod init
     ```

-   - This will create a plain text file named `Podfile`.
-2. Add the required dependency to the `Podfile`.
-In the case below, we'll add Alamofire and a few others:
+### Add required dependencies to the Podfile
+- In the case below, we'll add Alamofire and a few others:

     ```ruby
     # Uncomment the next line to define a global platform for your project